-As disclosed in note 10(v) to the financial statements, the Fund does not have any other capital commitments outstanding for the year ended 31 March 2025.
+Other than as disclosed in note 10(v) to the financial statements, the Fund does not have any other capital commitments outstanding for the year ended 31 March 2025.

 19. Contingent liabilities

 The directors of the Responsible Entity are not aware of any potential liabilities or claims against the Fund as at balance date.